Neverlow512/epifania/expansion_plan.md

 - User can identify and kill problematic processes easily
 - Activity feed captures all lifecycle events

-**For Applications Tab:**
+**For Packages Tab:**
-- Initial app list loads in under 5 seconds (for 100 apps)
+- Initial package list loads in under 5 seconds (for 100 packages)
 - Search and filters work instantly
-- App icons load progressively without blocking
+- Package icons load progressively without blocking
-- All app actions (launch, stop, etc.) complete in under 3 seconds
+- All package actions (launch, stop, etc.) complete in under 3 seconds
-- APK extraction works for apps of all sizes
+- APK extraction works for packages of all sizes

 **Overall:**
 - Tab switching is instant (under 100ms)
-- No crashes or freezes with 100+ processes or 200+ apps
+- No crashes or freezes with 100+ processes or 200+ packages
 - Mobile responsive on tablet-sized screens
 - Accessible via keyboard navigation
 - Clear error messages for all failures